rsauvehoover/dnd-beyond-challenge/README.md

 ### Overview

 This is my implementation of the hp management API for the DnD beyond backend developer challenge.
+It uses an in memory mongodb database [(mongodb-memory-server)](https://github.com/typegoose/mongodb-memory-server) to simulate having a database without having to spin up a local db to test/develop the API.

 ### Assumptions